teq-niq/mcp-stdio-logging/README.md

 ### Serving resources

 After trying to serve resources for which I tried 2 approaches one including @MCPResource from https://github.com/spring-ai-community/mcp-annotations.
-I realiszed that this wont work with CoPilot.
+I realized that this wont work with CoPilot.

 This realization came after looking at the logs.